fivetran-tangyetong/Catalyst/documentation.md

 ## Conclusion

-The Catalyst Marketing Platform demonstrates the power of multi-agent AI systems for marketing automation.
+The Catalyst demonstrates the power of multi-agent AI systems for marketing automation.
 By connecting specialized agents through a standardized protocol and integrating powerful third-party tools, Catalyst enables SMBs to create sophisticated marketing campaigns with minimal manual effort.

 The platform showcases how AI agents can plan, decide, and act autonomously while still providing users with control and oversight at critical points.
 The integration of market research, content generation, localization, and scheduling creates a comprehensive end-to-end solution for modern marketing needs.